Lithium Market Reports

 - Contextualisation of supply and production economics: brines and mineral sources

-- New sources of supply
+- Evaluation of new sources of lithium supply

 - Recycling potential

-- Battery developments, manufacturers and plant expansions
+- Battery developments, costs, manufacturers and plant expansions

 - Lithium demand by powertrain and vehicle class